How can I choose an effective divorce attorney?

 things that can do that, like...

-sincere empathy, affirmation, and
+affirmation, and encouragement

-"fix" the speaker
+without trying to "fix" the speaker

 relevant new information and ideas (education and consulting)